 The world is full of stories and consumers are time poor.
 They have access to content wherever they go and a million sources vying for their attention and their money.
 So standing out is paramount.
 Making sure you cut through the noise with a message that’s unique and content that’s engaging is critical if you’re going to have any kind of impact.

-Similarly, the National Trust’s 50 things to do before you’re 11 ¾ takes an original approach to encouraging kids to get outdoors.
+Similarly, the National Trust’s equally long-running 50 things to do before you’re 11 ¾ took an original approach to encouraging kids to get outdoors when it first launched a few years ago.
+And it’s still going strong.
 The series of How-To videos presented by kids demonstrates a deft understanding of audience, while the campaign itself is a perfect example of developing an on-point tone to really connect.

 Test and measure – and don’t be afraid to change